Bromley Reform Synagogue

-Bromley Reform Synagogue is a synagogue in Shortlands, Bromley in the London Borough of Bromley; it serves the areas of south east London and north west Kent including Bromley, Beckenham, Orpington, Blackheath, Dartford, Maidstone, Sevenoaks, Tonbridge and Tunbridge Wells.
+Bromley Reform Synagogue is a Reform Jewish congregation and synagogue, located at 28 Highland Road, in Shortlands, Bromley, in the Borough of Bromley, London, England, in the United Kingdom.

-The community was established in 1964 and has been based in its present location since 1967.
+The congregation was established in 1964 and has been based in its present location since 1967.
 The sanctuary has been refurbished in light wood and glass to reflect the Hebrew name of the community, Beit Or, House of Light.

-Laura Janner-Klausner has been the community's Rabbi since April 2022.

-Affiliation and staff

 Bromley Reform Synagogue is a member of the Movement for Reform Judaism.